relgies/Education/Cisco/DevNet Associate/DEVASC-200-901/11 - Cisco Security Platforms and APIs/main.md

 &nbsp;

-## The Data, SAmple, and IOC APIs
+## The Data, Sample, and IOC APIs

 &nbsp;

-The DATA API allows developers to search observables by specific criteria.
+The Data API allows developers to search observables by specific criteria.
 You can do an entity search by using the /search/ endpoint.
 You can pivot the Threat Grid data by using the entity lookups /domains/, /urls/, /paths/, and so on.

 &nbsp;